Meek Mill: 2012–2016: Several violations, incarceration and house arrest

-2017: St. Louis and New York arrests; parole violation and imprisonment
+2017: St. Louis and New York arrests; probation violation and imprisonment

 On March 11, 2017, Mill was arrested at the St. Louis Lambert International Airport in Missouri for assaulting two employees.
 Shortly after his arrest, he was given a court summons.
 Then, in August, he was detained in New York City after a noise complaint was filed over Mill popping a wheelie on his motorcycle.
-Soon after, he was released once the disturbance violation and reckless driving charges were dropped.
-The case was later taken to court in October, and was to be dismissed if Mill would have completed six months of therapy, resulting in good behavior and thirty hours of community service added to his Pennsylvania-state related twenty-hour term.
-On November 6, 2017, he was sentenced to two to four years in state prison for violating his parole.
-He served five months at the State Correctional Institution – Chester in Chester, Pennsylvania.
+Soon after, the disturbance violation and reckless driving charges were dropped.
+The New York City case was taken to court in October, and was to be dismissed if Mill would have completed six months of therapy, resulting in good behavior and thirty hours of community service added to his Pennsylvania-state related twenty-hour term.
+On November 6, 2017, Judge Brinkley sentenced Mill to two to four years in state prison for violating his probation, ordering him taken immediately into custody.
+A worldwide "Free Meek" campaign ensued.

-On April 24, 2018, Mill was released, pending outcome of an appeal to the Pennsylvania supreme court.
-The Philadelphia district attorney petitioned Brinkley for his release, citing credibility issues with the arresting officer in his initial 2008 conviction.
-Brinkley declined and instead scheduled the case for a hearing.
-Hours after his release from prison, Michael G. Rubin, a minority owner of the Philadelphia 76ers and longtime supporter of Mill, flew Mill in by helicopter to a 76ers game to perform a ceremonial bell-ringing on the court.
+On April 24, 2018, after about five months' imprisonment at the State Correctional Institution – Chester in Chester, Pennsylvania, the Pennsylvania Supreme Court ordered Mill released on bail pending the outcome of his appeal to the Superior Court of Pennsylvania and, if necessary, to the state supreme court.
+Upon Mill's release from prison, Michael G. Rubin, a minority owner of the Philadelphia 76ers and longtime supporter of Mill, flew him by helicopter to a 76ers game to perform a ceremonial bell-ringing on the court.
 Garnering support from other public figures such as Jay-Z and fellow Philadelphian Kevin Hart, Mill has said that he would like to use his situation to "shine a light" on the criminal justice system.

-On July 24, 2019, the Superior Court of Pennsylvania granted Mill's appeal, overturning his 2008 conviction and ordering a new trial to be overseen by another judge other than Judge Brinkley.
+On July 24, 2019, the Superior Court of Pennsylvania granted Mill's appeal, overturning his probation violator sentence and all of his underlying convictions, ordering any new trial to be overseen by a jurist other than Judge Brinkley.
 In a statement, the Philadelphia District Attorney's Office said it was pleased that the appeals court "validated our position that Robert Rihmeek Williams deserves a new trial before a court that has no appearance of partiality."
 However, the D.A. declined comment on its plans for a new trial, stating the office was weighing its options before proceeding.